ebakos/DsGammaAnalysis/README.md

 ### Plot:

-This will plot every model from the model directory.
+This will plot the ROC curve of every model from the model directory.

 To run type `ml_tool` with the arguments:
 ```